YiboK/PhyloClustering-scripts/README.md

 ## File Description
+**8-taxa.trees**: All 8-taxon tree templates we used to simulate trees.

+**16-taxa.trees**: All 16-taxon tree templates we used to simulate trees.

 ### Julia
 **4-taxa-tree-simulate.ipynb**: Simulate 4-taxon trees and 4-taxon network in bipartition format.
 Writes simulated trees into csv files.